 Here are additional documents that are not required but I believe can help your application go smoothly.
 (I submitted the following.)

-- Cover Letter and Itinerary.
+- Cover Letter.
 This isn’t required, but it would help you a lot if you upload a letter explaining why you want to visit.
 Make sure that the letter summarizes and supports everything else you’re submitting.
 Remember, there will be no interview so it is best to let them know what you plan to do in Oz.

 - Roundtrip flight and hotel booking.
 You are actually discouraged to book flights and hotels before you’re granted a visa (so your money won’t go to waste should your application be denied), but in our case, we already had confirmed bookings so we thought we might as well submit them.
 This might be helpful if you snagged low fares via seat sale.
 But if you don’t have tickets yet, don’t book.
 Wait for your visa before making flight arrangements.